 I had one scar, though, that was on my face and was a raised scar, which I’d never had before.
 The scar cream wasn’t helping that, and the scar was still a fairly bright red color two months after surgery.
 My doctor then recommended a prescription scar cream, which I was able to purchase at his office.
-That cream helped with the redness, and somewhat helped with the raised nature of the scar.
+That cream helped with the redness and somewhat helped with the raised nature of the scar.
 Scars on my face healed the fastest; scars on my legs seemed to take the longest to fade.

 Cancerous areas that were treated with a laser, though, are another story.
-Before my first experience with laser removal, my doctor told me that lasers leave a white scar (usually a circular looking area), and unfortunately this doesn’t fade.
+Before my first experience with laser removal, my doctor told me that lasers leave a white scar (usually a circular-looking area), and unfortunately, this doesn’t fade.
 Scar creams haven’t helped with this, and I now have quite a few pinkish-white areas from the laser, which won’t go away.

+Be aware that scar areas are more sensitive and susceptible to sunburn.
+When applying sunscreen, pay special attention to scarred areas, because mine turns pink rather quickly with just a little sun exposure.
 Honestly, I’m to the point where I typically don’t notice my scars (even the more-obvious scars from the lasers), and I have yet to have someone ask me what they are.
 Scars are now just a part of me and my journey with skin cancer.

 I guess it may be fortunate, that many of my own visible scars are not something that I can see with my own eye.

+As far as treating the scar tissue, being a patient may help.
 According to the John Hopkins Medicine Health Library, it can take a year for a scar to heal.1